Shahid Naeem

-Shahid Naeem is an ecologist and conservation biologist and is a Lenfest Distinguished professor and chair in the Department of Ecology, Evolution, and Environmental Biology at Columbia University.
+Shahid Naeem is an American ecologist and conservation biologist who is a Lenfest Distinguished professor and chair in the Department of Ecology, Evolution, and Environmental Biology at Columbia University.
 Naeem is the author of Biodiversity, Ecosystem Functioning, and Human Well-Being, and has published over 100 scientific articles.

 Early life and education

-Shahid Naeem is a renowned ecologist and professor that was born in California and grew up in Bedford-Stuyvesant, a neighborhood of New York City.
+Shahid Naeem was born in California and grew up in Bedford-Stuyvesant, a neighborhood of New York City.
 Growing up in New York City, Naeem was exposed to science and nature through museums, botanical gardens, and conservatories.
 Naeem considered becoming a doctor or illustrator, but ultimately decided to pursue a career in science as an ecologist and professor.

 Naeem returned to California to complete his undergraduate degree, M.A., and Ph.D. at University of California, Berkeley.
 After earning his Ph.D. in Zoology, Naeem worked as a postdoctoral fellow at the University of Michigan, the University of Copenhagen, and the Imperial College of London.